WiDS-Texas-2021/wids-texas-2021.github.io/README.md

 <br>

 ### Series Schedule (April 7 - June 30, 2021)

+All events will be posted both here and on EventBrite over the next 12 weeks.
+Please check back often to connect with other Data Science enthusiasts in Texas and to register at links below to participate!

 - <strong>April 7, 2021, 12pm CT: Tech Talks</strong>
   - <a href="https://www.linkedin.com/in/rebeccaannebrooks/" target="_blank">Rebecca Brooks</a>, <a href="https://www.linkedin.com/in/joan-zaldivar-5a25317/" target="_blank">Joan Zaldivar</a>, Data Analytics Internal Audit, McKesson, "Employee Opinion Survey Sentiment Analysis"